 Arugula’s flavor is often described as peppery or mustardy, though somehow that doesn’t accurately capture its unique flavor.
 Baby or young arugula leaves are less pungent than larger leaves that are left to grow larger before harvesting.
 Arugula is best used raw, to its pleasant bite, or lightly wilted.

 Arugula can often be used interchangeably with spinach in many dishes, or it can replace part of the amount of spinach called for.
-It’s quite versatile, and can be used in green salads (it mixes well with tender lettuces like Boston or Bibb); in sandwiches in place of lettuce; wilted over pizza hot out of the oven; wilted into pasta and grain dishes, and to make pesto.
+It’s quite versatile, and can be used in green salads (it mixes well with tender lettuces like Boston or Bibb); in sandwiches in place of lettuce; wilted over pizza hot out of the oven; wilted into pasta and grain dishes, and they’re a great way make pesto.

 - Roasted Butternut Squash Salad with Arugula & Pumpkin Seeds